STARCOM CD highlights Operational Test and Training Infrastructure as a priority

 |0

-This work, STARCOM CD highlights Operational Test and Training Infrastructure as a priority [Image 3 of 3], by 1st Lt.
+This work, STARCOM CD highlights Operational Test and Training Infrastructure as a priority, by 1st Lt.
 Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT